JEscala1/hw2_github_practice_and_resume_page/homework2_answers.md

 5. Why might you want to reset your files back to a previous commit?
 -it may be best to reset files back to a specific commit as a hot fix to a bug that was included in an update

+Part 1 - Github III
+1. What command do you use to create a branch?
+- git branch [branch-name]

+2. What command do you use to use a different branch?
+-git checkout [branch-name]

+3. Why would you want to use a branch other than the default master?
+-the new branch may include a feature that should not be in the default master and should not affect the current master until tested to go live